 On the right are two diagrams: a typical multi-play (voice, data, video) network and some of the elements to provide a complete network simulation.

-The network emulator is the core element to network simulation.
-The emulator can be separated into the following functions: interfaces, filtering, impairments, network metrics, and routing.
-Using the actual interfaces of the real network in the emulator helps to simulate the effects at the edge of the network.
+The network simulator, also referred as a latency simulator or latency generator, is the core element to network simulation.
+The network simulator can be separated into the following functions: interfaces, filtering, impairments, network metrics, and routing.
+Using the actual interfaces of the real network in the simulator helps to simulate the effects at the edge of the network.
 Filtering allows multiple networks to be emulated even between the same two ports.
 Impairments represent the lumped model of the real network characteristics.
 Core impairments include delay, jitter, loss, throttle, and fragment.
 Network metrics include the functions that make the network simulation much closer portrayal of the real network.
 Network metrics functions include the capability to re-create the delay and loss characteristics of the real network, mesh network emulation where any packet from any port can go to any other port, dynamic emulation which emulates the changing condition of the network, and flexible user interface architecture that can re-construct any network topology.
 The routing function determines the delivery destination of the packets and should be able to look transparent or like other network devices to the test network.

 September 14 -18, 2018